kedric/lambdarouter/README.md

 This router is fully based on https://github.com/dimfeld/httptreemux it was modified for use on AWS Lambda and take all advantage on this

-it's possible to use on local with mux server
+it's possible to use on local with builtin server
+NOT USE BUILTIN SERVER ON PRODUCTION

 ## Usage